 Daily catch is catch taken from 0000hrs to 2359hrs each day (NZST).

 All or part of carried forward catch can also be transferred to the other Member.

-In 2023 and 2024 the catch allocation was 245 tonnes for New Zealand.

 Noting that the tonnages in Table 3 correspond to the evaluated area defined in paragraph 4 of CMM 03-2025 (Bottom fishing).